Thank you for joining us at Timeless Whispers – if you were there, please share your experience with us by telling us what you enjoyed the most!

 We are thrilled to introduce you to the quartet of local composers whose swirling soundscapes and spirited rhythms will feature in Timeless Whispers.
 The Karoo has been a major stimulus for all four composers – from its landscapes and languages to its sands and skies – and most of the music we will be singing has been especially written for us or has never been heard before!
 Don’t miss this opportunity to celebrate the timeless allure of this extraordinary region – in musical whispers that span generations and geological eras.

 - Hans Huyssen, who wrote the choral cycle Weggewerp for us in 2019/2020.
-Although delayed by the Covid-19 pandemic, this will be the first performance of the work, ahead of Hans’s 60th birthday celebrations in 2024.
+Inspired by a poem scribbled on the walls of an abandoned Karoo cottage, it includes settings of poetry by W. E. G Louw and C. Louis Leipoldt.
+Although delayed by the Covid-19 pandemic, this will be the first performance of the work ahead of Hans’s 60th birthday celebrations in 2024.

 - Jan-Hendrik Harley, whose Karoo Polfyntjies for flute and two cellos (with drumkit obbligato) will receive its first performance.
+It was inspired by a poem by C. Louis Leipoldt; a ‘polfyntjie’ is an archaic Afrikaans term for a souvenir or a memento.
 We have previously worked with Jan-Hendrik for Follow That Star and made virtual recordings of his arrangements and compositions.

 - Péter Louis van Dijk, who celebrates this 70th birthday this year.
 We will be singing his well-known compositions Horizons and the San Gloria, both of which are inspired by vibrant San rhythms.

-By performing this music and commissioning new choral works, VOX demonstrates its commitment to contemporary South African music and aims to share this excitement with local musicians and the music-loving public.
+By commissioning and performing new choral music, VOX demonstrates its commitment to local South African composers.
+We hope to share our excitement with other choral singers and the music-loving public!